Converting a Vietnam Sole Proprietorship or Limited Liability Partnership to a Limited liability company.

 - Closing a company is more complex and complicated.

 - Private limited companies must follow more stringent rules and regulation as set out in the Vietnam Companies.
-For most common compliance issues, refer to investment environment in vietnam.
+For most common compliance issues.

 Steps Involved in Converting a Sole Proprietorship or Limited Liability Partnership to a Private Limited Company in Vietnam.